Sirosky/Upscale-Hub/README.md

 - [Training a Model in neosr](https://github.com/Sirosky/Upscale-Hub/wiki/%F0%9F%93%88-Training-a-Model-in-NeoSR)- A guide I wrote which is up-to-date with current training methodologies, and my totally unbiased personal takes.
 - [Training an image upscaling model](https://www.youtube.com/watch?v=iH7-eYlf7eg)- For those that prefer the video format.
 I recommend using neosr, but much of the information is still applicable.
+- [Additional resources for training](https://github.com/Kim2091/training-info) - A list of additional resources and other information for training purposes, prepared by Kim2091.

 # ⏬ Released Models
 *Ratings included for each model are meant to serve as a quick point of reference to see how the models differ.*